Search This Blog

 The channel is lined with houses, resorts and marinas.
 And we see this person sailboarding.
 Even with a wetsuit, it seems a chilly venture with air temp at 55.

-Next stop is Tunnel Park, with picnic tables and a playground, has stairs that lead to the top of the dunes for a nice view of Lake Michigan and then stairs down to the beach which is reportedly popular in the Summer months.
+Next stop is Tunnel Park, with picnic tables and a playground, and stairs that lead to the top of the dunes for a nice view of Lake Michigan and then stairs down to the beach which is reportedly popular in the Summer months.
 (Apparently there is a tunnel to the beach too, but we missed it.)

 We still have some time before events in town, so stop at Stu Visser Trails for a walk among wetland.
 Saw a muskrat, a hearty snake, and some interesting birds.
 The trails were surprisingly busy for such a cold, wet day.